• As low as $340/Night

 • Approximately 1644 square feet

-Everything about Pond Island is beautiful!
+Everything about Pond Island is handsome!
 The island is located on the causeway connecting Nags Head and Manteo.
 One of the Outer Banks' smallest islands that is an absolute slice of heaven.
 It is close to all of the hustle and bustle, yet secluded and peaceful to make your lasting memories.
 This is OBX living!
-The water vistas from the home are handsome in every direction.
+The water vistas from the home are charming in every direction.
 Come experience Pond Island on the Outer Banks!
 The master bedroom has a king bed.
 The two other bedrooms have a queen in each room.
 The loft has a daybed which has two twin beds.
 The home is located in Pond Island.
 Very peaceful neighborhood with no thru traffic.
-Handsome water vistas throughout the neighborhood.
+Charming water vistas throughout the neighborhood.
 Due to taking pride in a very clean home, we do not provide bed linens or bath linens.
 This is to allow the cleaner ample time to clean the home.
 There are options to rent those, so feel complimentary to ask if you are interested in those options.
 We do provide kitchen cloths and towels, as well as, towels for the hot tub.

 About the Area